 Throughout 2013, the Getty community participated in a rotation-curation experiment using the Getty Iris, Twitter, and Facebook.
 Each week a new staff member took the helm of our social media to chat with you directly and share a passion for a specific topic—from museum education to Renaissance art to web development.
-Getty Voices concluded in February 2014.
+Getty Voices concluded in February 2014.—Ed.

 Back in college I took some aptitude and vocational tests to determine an ideal career.
 One of the results was detective.
-“Ha!”
-I thought to myself.
+“Ha!,” I thought to myself.
 “That’s totally at odds with my art history major.”

 As primary cataloguer for the department, I’m responsible for making sure our database is accurate and complete, a ready reference for people who want to access our collection.
 My goal is to capture as much information as possible about each photograph and record it in our database.
 At a minimum, I try to determine the photographer, medium, subject or title, date, and location.
 Sometimes the process is straightforward, and sometimes it is a bit more challenging.
-Sometimes a photograph is signed, titled, and dated, but frequently it is not.
+Sometimes a photograph is signed, titled and dated, but frequently it is not.

 A careful reveal of the backside of an uncatalogued photograph